CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 > format but .py file is a python file which only stores code and plain text (like comments etc).
 >
 {: .callout}

+> ## What is a conda environment?
+>
+> A conda environment is a directory that contains a specific collection of python packages and their different versions that you have installed.
+>
+{: .callout}

 ## How to access and install softwares and modules on cluster?

 ### Package Managers: